Country Evolution

-Country Evolution is the seventh studio album by the American a cappella band Home Free and the last before their current lineup.
+Country Evolution is the seventh studio album by the American a cappella band Home Free and the last that included founding member Chris Rupp.
 It was released on September 18, 2015, with pre-orders being made available on August 21.
 The album includes five original songs and nine covers, including collaborations with The Oak Ridge Boys, Charlie Daniels, and Taylor Davis.

 Commercial performance

 The album debuted at No. 4 on the Top Country Albums chart, and No. 48 on the Billboard 200, selling 9,700 copies in its debut week in the US.
 The album has sold 63,200 copies in the US as of April 2017.